Home Lower Mainland Paintball Facilities

 Vancouver Paintball Venues

-Below you’ll find an explanation of what paintball is all about, following a description of various paintball venues in Metro Vancouver.
-As you’ll see, paintball is an exhilarating game with exceptional places to play it at.
+Below you’ll find an explanation of what paintball is all about, as well as a description of different paintball venues in Metro Vancouver.
+As you’ll see, paintball is an exhilarating game with some great places to play it at.

 (Note: Times, rates and other details are subject to change.
 See official venue websites for exact details.)